 A new bill is being considered in Washington, D.C. that would directly impact federal data centers.

 According to The Stack, the U.S. House of Representatives recently passed the Energy Efficient Government Technology Act (HR 306), which would require every federal agency to provide a detailed report outlining the exact steps that are being taken to improve energy efficiency in their data center and computing environments.

-“As the nation’s largest energy user, landowner, and employer, the federal government should lead by example to improve the energy efficiency of its technology equipment and data centres,” stated representative Anna Eschoo (D-CA), who co-sponsored the bill along with Adam Kinzinger (R-IL).
+“As the nation’s largest energy user, landowner, and employer, the federal government should lead by example to improve the energy efficiency of its technology equipment and data centers,” stated representative Anna Eschoo (D-CA), who co-sponsored the bill along with Adam Kinzinger (R-IL).
 “This legislation will reduce the federal government’s energy use, save taxpayer dollars, and set the standard for the private sector.”

-As of right now, the bill is waiting for a Senate vote and so it remains to be seen how it will play out.
+As of right now, the bill is waiting for a Senate vote so it remains to be seen how it will play out.
 The fact that it’s a bipartisan bill, however, shows just how important the issue is to the federal government; Even in these trying political times, House Democrats and Republicans are working together to drive energy reform, in hopes of reducing unnecessary computing expenses and energy waste by federal entities.

-Regardless of whether the new bill gets signed into law, federal data center administrators still have two other acts to consider: the Federal Data Center Consolidation Act (which has saved almost $3 billion to date) and the Data Center Optimization Initiative.
-So pressure is coming from all sides to streamline operations and pinch pennies.
+Regardless of whether the new bill gets signed into law, federal data center administrators still have two other acts to consider: the Federal Data Center Consolidation Act* (which has saved almost $3 billion to date) and the Data Center Optimization Initiative.
+So the pressure is coming from all sides to streamline operations and pinch pennies.
 Over the next several years, the federal government hopes to consolidate or close many of its data centers.

 Immediate action should therefore be taken by federal IT administrators to reduce unnecessary energy waste.
-Being proactive now may either delay, or prevent, the closing of a federal data center.
+Being proactive now may either delay or prevent, the closing of a federal data center.
 Now is not the time to sit back and try to fly under the radar, but to take action.

-Server Technology offers multiple solutions that federal data centers can use to reduce energy waste, like Switched Per Outlet Power Sensing power distribution units (Switched POPS PDUs), with highly accurate outlet-level power monitoring and management features.
+Server Technology offers multiple solutions that federal data centers can use to reduce energy waste like Switched Per Outlet Power Sensing power distribution units (Switched POPS PDUs), with highly accurate outlet-level power monitoring and management features.

-Server Technology's PDU's are TAA compliant, and have been used by numerous federal agencies including the U.S. Air Force, Coast Guard, Department of Energy, NASA, ARMY, NAVY and the National Institutes of Health.
+Server Technology's PDUs are TAA compliant and have been used by numerous federal agencies including the U.S. Air Force, Coast Guard, Department of Energy, NASA, ARMY, NAVY, and the National Institutes of Health.